luminovang/documentation/encryption/crypter.md

 ## Overview

-Luminova&#039;s Crypter class provides methods for encrypting and decrypting data using encryption algorithms in OpenSSL or Sodium.
+Luminova's Crypter class provides methods for encrypting and decrypting data using encryption algorithms in OpenSSL or Sodium.

 ***